 In earlier posts in this series,I've described my visit to Mon State with Doctor Hla Tun, principally in connection with the educational support given to the Orphans and Vulnerable Children work.
 I've described my visit to Bagan Medical Clinic, as a donor very impressed by the work being carried out.
 I've also outlined the education support given to certain schools in the Bagan area.
 These three initiatives have evolved into a regular pattern.

 But I also try to manage a 'side trip' which is pure sight-seeing, to learn more about this fascinating country.
-In 2017, I'm visiting Kayah State, the smallest state in Myanmar with the State Capital at Loikaw.
+In 2017, I visited Kayah State, the smallest state in Myanmar with the State Capital at Loikaw.

 Events of Wednesday 3rd May 2017

-Departures is on the first floor so we exited via a smart new airbridge but then had to descend to apron level via open stairs and join a transfer bus which took us a couple of hundred yards to a waiting ATR-72-600 (I think).
-Although there are now a number of competing private airlines operating the internal services in Myanmar, almost all the work is done by the ATR72 Short Take off and Landing (STOL) turbo-prop of various types.
+Departures is now on the first floor so we made our way to the aircraft via a smart new airbridge but then had to descend to apron level via open stairs and join a transfer bus which took us a couple of hundred yards to a waiting ATR-72-600 (I think).
+Although there are now a number of competing private airlines operating the internal services in Myanmar, almost all the work is done by the ATR72 Short Take off and Landing (STOL) turbo-prop aircraft of various types.

 It was a busy time for departures.
 We were a few minutes late starting to taxi and then we had to queue for the runway.
 First to go was an unidentified 4-engine propellor aircraft, followed by a twin jet with winglets (probably a Boeing 737).
 Then an ATR72 belonging to a different airline took off.
 Finally, we were able to take off, banking hard right as we gained altitude to get the correct heading.
 I think the announcement said our en-route clearance was at 17,000 feet.

 After a smooth landing at Heho, the passengers were allowed to walk to the terminal and present themselves to Immigration (we were now in Shan State).